OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Experiments

 \mypara{Table Recognition.} In~\cref{tab:ptn_and_ftn}, we compare \ourmodel's performance with end-to-end table recognition models.
 We fine-tuned the OCR-free model Donut~\cite{kim2022donut} for table recognition using the official training configuration.
-Experimental results show that \ourmodel consistently outperforms previous end-to-end methods in both TEDS and S-TEDS on various datasets.
+Experimental results show that \ourmodel consistently outperforms previous end-to-end methods in both TEDS and S-TEDS~\cite{EDD} on various datasets.
 Notably, non-end-to-end table structure recognition models~\cite{TableMaster, tableformer, Tsrformer, TRUST, gridformer, VAST} use bounding boxes of cell contents for model training and employ offline OCR models for constructing final complete HTML sequences.
 In contrast, \ourmodel utilizes points, achieving comparable results in an end-to-end manner, simplifying post-processing and requiring fewer annotations compared to box-based methods.
+Under the same pre-training scale as existing baselines, OmniParser V2$^{\text{SPT}}$ still delivers top-tier results on PTN and FTN, reaffirming that the gains are rooted in model design rather than data quantity.
+Moreover, our method achieves 1.7 FPS, exceeding existing Transformer-based models like Donut (0.8 FPS) and OmniParser (1.3 FPS), validating its practical efficiency.